PrabhanjanJois/textEditor_using_Tkinter-jois_textEditor-/README.md

 Steps to install the application:

-> download "setup_Jois_TextEditor" from here(found in above files).
+> download "setup_Jois_TextEditor" from here(found in above files)
-> Install the downloaded file.
+> Install the downloaded file
-> Go through the setup wizard and complete the installation process.
+> Go through the setup wizard and complete the installation process
-> You're all set to use the application :)
+> You're all set to use the application.